konnected-io/noonlight-hubitat/README.md

 # noonlight-hubitat
-24/7 professional monitoring for your Hubitat smart home powered by Noonlight
+24/7 professional monitoring for your Hubitat Elevation smart home powered by Noonlight